Junyu-Liu-Nate/Point-Cloud-Classification-with-Customized-Dataset/README.md

 The test accuracy is **98.625\%** on 1600 test point clouds for 8 classes.

-When checking the validation accuracy during the training process, the highest ones are 98.625\% when approaching the end of the training process.
+When checking the validation accuracy during the training process, the highest ones are 100.0\% when approaching the end of the training process.
+The training log can be found in ```trainCode/PointNetPyTorch.ipynb```.

 The trained models (saved for each epoch) can be found in ```trainCode/trained_model/```.
 The final model is ```cls_model_19.pth```.